 You guys both see it.

-You're in the media every day and uh anyway we'll take a quick break.
+You're in the media every day.

-More uh Jeff Lord Kaylee McInney.
+More with Jeff Lord, Kaylee McEnaney.

 I've been saying for about two years that I hope we have a recession.

-I I'm just saying we can survive a recession.
+I'm just saying we can survive a recession.

-He's taking out cessation insurance.
+He's taking out recession insurance.

-Things are gonna start to turn down and he's definitely trying to blame somebody else when the bad news comes there's lots of lots of little indicators that say to me things are going south.
+There's lots of lots of little indicators that say to me things are going south.

-Here's my question though.
+Here's my question, though.

 What about Google?